-- --restore-from: specifies the name of a PostgreSQL cluster (either one that is active, or a former cluster whose pgBackRest repository still exists) to restore from. - --restore-opts: used to specify additional options, similar to the ones that are passed into pgbackrest restore.
+- --restore-from: specifies the name of a PostgreSQL cluster (either one that is active, or a former cluster whose pgBackRest repository still exists) to restore from. - --restore-from-namespace (optional): the namespace of the PostgreSQL cluster specified using --restore-from (the namespace of the cluster being created is utilized if a namespace is not specified using this option) - --restore-opts: used to specify additional options, similar to the ones that are passed into pgbackrest restore.